-When you’re seriously injured in a Chicago-area accident, you expect the insurance claim liability adjuster to treat you with compassion and respect.
+When you suffer injuries in a Chicago accident, you expect an insurance adjuster to treat you reasonably well.
 You also expect the insurance company to pay your damages.
-Unfortunately, the insurance claims process isn’t always smooth: denied claims, disputed damages, and aggressive insurance adjusters can quickly cause a headache for claimants.
+Unfortunately, the insurance claims process isn’t always smooth.
+Denied claims, disputed damages, and aggressive insurance adjusters can quickly cause a headache for claimants.
 Read on to learn what our experienced Chicago insurance dispute attorneys have to say about dealing with Geico insurance agency.

-The Government Employees Insurance Company, better known as GEICO, is one of the largest insurers in the U.S. While GEICO may serve numerous happy customers, it can be difficult to know what to expect when the time comes to file a claim.
+The Government Employees Insurance Company, better known as GEICO, is one of the largest insurers in the U.S. While GEICO may have cute TV commercials, it can might not be fun when the time comes to file a claim.
 In our law firm’s experience, GEICO was really strong on claims until around 2014.
 In our opinion, they have gone downhill since then and have been very unreasonable at times.
 This is true with both liability decisions and settlement offers.
-In the past, adjusters from GEICO have landed the company in court:
+In the past, adjusters from GEICO have even landed the company in court:

 - The United States Court of Appeals for the 9th Circuit called GEICO’s conduct in one case “…of low to moderate reprehensibility.”
 The court upheld a bad faith punitive damage award but reduced it from $2.5 million to $1,064,282.44.

 - In Moore v.
 GEICO, the Court of Appeals for the 11th Circuit returned a case to the lower court for reconsideration.
 The decision quoted the lower court’s description of GEICO’s claim handling as “sloppy” and “bordering on negligent.”
 The lower court recently affirmed a $2.9 million bad faith judgment in the plaintiff’s favor.